bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js168">168.
 Calculate the Area of a Koch Snowflake</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The Koch snowflake is a mathematical curve and one of the earliest fractal curves to have been described.
+<p>The Koch snowflake is a mathematical curve and one of the earliest fractal curves to have been described.
-It can be constructed by starting with an equilateral triangle and repeatedly adding smaller equilateral triangles to each side of the existing triangles.
+It can be constructed by starting with an equilateral triangle and repeatedly adding smaller equilateral triangles to each side of the existing triangles.</p>
 <pre>
 function calculateKochSnowflakeArea(sideLength, iterations) {
 const sqrt3 = Math.sqrt(3);